flyingdarts/flyingdarts-turbo/scripts/README.md

 ## License

-This scripts collection is part of the Flying Darts platform and is subject to the project's licensing terms.
+This scripts collection is part of the Flyingdarts platform and is subject to the project's licensing terms.

 ## Support